 All API calls on the Toornament APIs require your application to be authenticated.
 When accessing private data, your application must also be authorized to access the data.
-For example, accessing public tournament information would not require authorization, but accessing the user's registrations would.
+For example, accessing public tournament information does not require authorization, but accessing the user's registrations does.

-The authorized access allows to read or modify user data, both private and public.
-You may still be limited to the operations allowed by the user's permissions.
+The authorized access allows reading and modifying user data, both private and public.
+You may still be limited to the operations granted by the user's permissions.